Peugeot 508 review - Reliability and safety

 Peugeot has a good reputation for safety these days, and this is borne out by the 508’s five-star Euro NCAP safety rating, earned in 2018.
 The car scored an impressive 96 per cent for adult occupant safety and 86 per cent for child occupant safety – virtually identical to the figures posted by the Volkswagen Arteon saloon, which Peugeot hopes the 508 will also attract buyers away from.

 Peugeot’s new car warranty is pretty average – three years or 60,000 miles, whichever comes first.
 While this matches companies such as Volkswagen and Vauxhall, it falls short of some premium rivals from which Peugeot are hoping the 508 can steal sales – both BMW and Mercedes, for example, offer three-year unlimited mileage policies.
-And, of course, they’re all a long way short of the five-year and seven-year warranties offered by Hyundai and Kia respectively, although the i40 and Optima that these makers offer in the class are feeling old in comparison to the Peugeot.
+And, of course, they’re all a long way short of the five-year and seven-year warranties offered by Hyundai and Kia, respectively.

 In this review